 - (2) The basis for estimating the compensation to employees and directors, and of shares to be distributed as compensation to employees.
-If the actual distribution differs from the estimated amount, it is accounted as follows: - A. The basis of estimating compensation to employees and directors for the current period: The annual net income (profit refers to the income before taxation before the distribution of employee compensation and remuneration to directors and supervisors) is estimated according to the rate set by the Company's Articles of Incorporation. - B. The shares of employees' compensation distributed by stock is calculated based on: The calculation is based on the closing price on the day before the board of directors' resolution. - C. Any difference between the actual distribution amount and the estimated amount is recorded as profit or loss in the following year. - (3) The resolution of remuneration distribution by the Board of Directors: Approved by the Company's Board of Directors on March 1, 2023 - A. Cash compensation of NT\$ 1,844,701 paid to employees and NT\$ 922,351 to Directors.
+If the actual distribution differs from the estimated amount, it is accounted as follows: - A. The basis of estimating compensation to employees and directors for the current period: The annual net income (profit refers to the income before taxation before the distribution of employee compensation and remuneration to directors and supervisors) is estimated according to the rate set by the Company's Articles of Incorporation. - B. The shares of employees' compensation distributed by stock is calculated based on: The calculation is based on the closing price on the day before the board of directors' resolution. - C. Any difference between the actual distribution amount and the estimated amount is recorded as profit or loss in the following year. - (3) The resolution of remuneration distribution by the Board of Directors: - A. The company incurred a pre-tax net loss for the fiscal year 2023, therefore no employee or director remuneration will be distributed. - B. Sum of employees' compensation in stock and its proportion of the net income after tax (NIAT) provided in the Individual Financial Statement and the total sum of employees' compensation: Not applicable. - (4) Actual distribution of employees and Directors' compensation in the previous year, and the difference, reasons, and processing situation for the employees and Directors' compensation that were recognized:

-- B. Sum of employees' compensation in stock and its proportion of the net income after tax (NIAT) provided in the Individual Financial Statement and the total sum of employees' compensation: Not applicable. - (4) Actual distribution of employees and Directors' compensation in the previous year, and the difference, reasons, and processing situation for the employees and Directors' compensation that were recognized: - A. The amount distributed to employees' remuneration in cash was NT\$ 3,818,438 and NT\$ 1,909,219 for Directors' one. - B. The difference between the proposed distribution amount approved by the Board of Directors and the actual amount distributed: the actual distributed amount was the same as the proposed distribution amount approved by the Board of Directors. - 9.
+- A. The amount distributed to employees' remuneration in cash was NT\$ 1,844,701 and NT\$ 922,351 for Directors. - B. The difference between the proposed distribution amount approved by the Board of Directors and the actual amount distributed: the actual distributed amount was the same as the proposed distribution amount approved by the Board of Directors. - 9.
 Repurchase of the Company's Shares by the Company: